How to Check That Facebook’s Pixel is Installed and Working

 In the site inspector, configure a traffic monitor.
 Click on the Network tab and click preserve log.
 Make sure "disable cache" is checked.
 Then, in the filter field, type Facebook.
 Nothing should be visible, and that's fine.

-Facebook Code in Network Monitor
+Facebook Code In Network Monitor

 Next, refresh the page.
 This will reload the whole page, since you disabled the cache, so it won't use a locally cached version.
 The inspector will monitor traffic, but with the filter in place, it will only display Facebook results.
 This is the data your site is sending to Facebook when a user loads the page.
 This should correspond with page load events; try clicking on buttons or adding a product to a cart to see if those events fire as well.